licyp/SaveOutlookEmails/README.md

 ## Features
 - When auto run __SaveOutlookEmails__ items on local drive are checked using `fso.FileExists`.
 When the number of already saved emails reaches `OverlapResaved` and timeframe of already saved emails is over `OverlapDays` then scanning emails will stop.
 Autorun won’t open emails as recent items are part of the offline Outlook database, including attachments.
 - When manually run on selected folders 'file exists' check is based on the _Log_ file.
 This check is a simple loop though the log array.
 After an email has been found then the next loop will start from where the previous has been found to shorten the loop time.
+- It has been tested on Windows 7 and Windows 10, Outlook 2013 and Outlook 2016 versions.

 ## Install
 1. Add _Developer_ ribbon